 2. Acquire a minimum of 10 hours of continuing education credits.

-3. Abide by the following Code of Conduct:
+4. Abide by the NC State Extension Master Gardener Program Guidelines and the following Code of Conduct:

 - I will perform my duties with dignity and pride as a representative of NC State University, follow university and county policies, and work under the supervision of an NC State or NC A&T University employee.